Skip to content

 Palmer Park is Colorado Springs' largest city park, and the Mesa Trail offers panoramic views of Pikes Peak, the city, and the plains to the east.
 The park features unique rock formations, yucca-covered hillsides, and even some technical rock scrambling if you venture off-trail.

-This is a great year-round option—the mesa's south-facing slopes stay snow-free most of winter.
+This is a great year-round option, the mesa's south-facing slopes stay snow-free most of winter.

-8. Waldo Canyon Trail
+8. Stanley Canyon Trail (Air Force Academy)

-Distance: 6 miles (loop) | Elevation Gain: 1,500 ft | Difficulty: Moderate
+Distance: ~4 miles (out-and-back) | Elevation Gain: ~1,200 ft | Difficulty: Moderate

 9. Ute Valley Park Trail System